karamem0/sp-client/doc/ConvertTo-SPClientListItem.md

 ### -ClientContext
 Indicates the client context.
-If not specified, uses default context.
+If not specified, uses a default context.

 ```yaml
 Type: ClientContext